"

 • The division is three sixteenth notes.
 Therefore, the borrowed division is two sixteenth-note duplets.

-• Because sixteenth notes have two flags, there are two beams.
-The number “2” is on the stem side (opposite the notehead).
-An added bracket is not necessary.
+• Because sixteenth notes have two flags, they are connected with two beams.
+The number “2” appears on the stem side opposite the notehead.
+An extra bracket is not needed.

-Duplets are not as common as triplets, but are still found in the repertoire.
+Duplets are less common than triplets but still appear in the repertoire (Example 7.3.2).

 • The first beat of measure 3 clearly shows the division of three eighth notes.